Spec 008 — Testing¶

 (rf/dispatch-sync [:auth/login-pressed] {:frame :test-fixture})

-(is (= :validating (get-in (rf/get-frame-db :test-fixture) [:auth :state]))))
+(is (= :validating (get-in (rf/app-db-value :test-fixture) [:auth :state]))))

-reset-frame (per 002 §reset-frame) clears app-db to {} and re-fires :on-create.
+reset-frame! (per 002 §reset-frame!) clears app-db to {} and re-fires :on-create.
 State is fresh between tests; the registration cost is paid once.

 Pattern 4 — pure machine simulation (no frame)¶